-Correctional Service Canada, Case Management Manual, Chapter 12, Section purposes of parole supervision.
+According to this description, parole supervision is oriented to the needs of both the parolee and the community.
+The minimum supervision standards are, according to the Case Management Manual, consistent with the purposes of parole supervision.
 But the manual also states there is an equal need for correctional resources to carry out the functions of parole supervision in a manner that achieves both efficiency and effectiveness.
 The allocation of resources to achieve these goals is based in part on the fact that the needs and risks presented by conditionally-released inmates may be assessed in terms of categories which reflect, in relative terms, the intensity of contact, monitoring of conduct, and assistance which are required.2